thednp/vite-starter-vanjs-ssr/README.md

 ### Other Notes
 * you are expected to create pages in the `src/pages` folder in order for the prerenderer to work;
-* for more information about SSR, highly recommand to check the [Vite documentation](https://vite.dev/guide/ssr.html).
+* for more information about SSR, it's highly recommand to check the [Vite documentation](https://vite.dev/guide/ssr.html).

 ### License